Platelet-rich plasma: Meniscus injury

 A 2022 review found that in people with meniscus tears, PRP treatment reduced the failure rate of meniscus repair surgery and reduced postoperative pain.
 However, the review did not find consistent evidence that PRP improved knee function.

 Dental

-Platelet-rich plasma (PRP) is an emerging technique in tissue regeneration, increasingly used to enhance healing in dental and oral surgery, particularly for aging patients.
+Platelet-rich plasma is increasingly used to enhance healing in dental and oral surgery, particularly for aging patients.
 PRP is derived from the patient's blood through centrifugation, concentrating growth factors that are crucial for wound healing and tissue repair.